Rodents like porcupines are usually easy prey to a range of predators.

 This is probably important for maintaining pair bonds and social organization within a group.

 One baby is born at a time.
-It is suckled for three months, and eats its first solid at about a month.
+It is suckled for three months', and eats its first solid in about a month.